JB-26/website-portfolio/src/blog/2021-11-8-great-resignation.md

 But it’s not just the _number_ of employees leaving.
 It can be if _certain_ employees leave that may push others to do the same thing.

 It would get to a point where you could say ‘another week, another leaving card’.
-In fact, you could play ‘Leavers Bingo’.

 The low morale and negative mood can also play a role in causing people to leave.
 Why would you want to work in an environment that takes a toll on your mental health?
 It also doesn’t help if your workload becomes unmanageable.